apigee/ui-framework/README.md

 * Copy `dist/` into your project
 * Include one of the `dist/css/ui-framework-context-*.css` stylesheets in your page

-You be miss out on important features of Apigee UI Framework, like mixins and variables if you use the pre-built CSS instead of LESS.
+You will miss out on important features of Apigee UI Framework, like mixins and variables if you use the pre-built CSS instead of LESS.

 ## Integrating into an existing product (proper way)